tshead/blade-nano-cps/README.md

 # Blade Nano CPS

-For tips, tricks, and notes for the Blade Nano CPS helicopter, see the [wiki](../../wiki).
+Welcome to the Blade Nano CPS repository, a collection of high-quality curated technical notes for the Blade Nano CPS helicopter.
+To go to the notes, visit the [wiki](../../wiki).
 Some popular topics:

 * [Flight Modes](../../wiki/Flight-Modes)
 * [Main Shaft Play](../../wiki/Main-Shaft-Play)